One Million Lovely Letters

 By Jodi Ann Bickley

 In the summer of 2011, aged only 22, Jodi Ann Bickley contracted a serious brain infection that would change her life forever.
 Jodi had been performing at Camp Bestival on the Isle of Wight.
-Returning with pockets full of glitter, and her favourite bands' songs still playing in her head, She thought the happy memories would last forever.
-A week later, writhing in pain on the doctor's surgery floor and unable to put the pain she was suffering into words, Jodi found out that she had been bitten by a tick and contracted a serious brain infection.
+Returning with pockets full of glitter, she thought the happy memories would last forever.
+A week later, writhing in pain on the doctor's surgery floor, Jodi found out that she had been bitten by a tick and contracted a serious brain infection.

 Jodi Ann Bickley won the Roundhouse Poetry Slam in 2009, and has since performed all over the UK, including at festivals such as Bestival and Glastonbury.
 She was a speaker at TEDxBrum in 2013.
 She lives in Birmingham with her three cats and her puppy, Josh.

 - Publication date: